 There's nothing I love more than intense, tangential conversations about all sorts of stuff: psychology, society, relationships, whether to buy those damn shoes or not.
 I'm rational to a fault and enjoy exploring the gray area far more than I do taking sides.

 I don't fit into any one particular scene -- I'm more of a chameleon.
 I like buying fancy handbags and funny taxidermy.
 I'm a bit of an adrenaline junkie but I love home decor.
-I'm equally comfortable in corporate board rooms, skateparks, snooty yacht excursions, punk rock bars, and Bloomingdale's (though in reality, I spend much of my free time chasing a small dog around Duboce Park).
-That said, you won't find me at music festivals or football games anytime soon -- I generally avoid large crowds and have an aversion to tribalism, though I do have a giant soft spot for cheesy nightclubs.
+I'm equally comfortable in corporate board rooms, skateparks, snooty yacht excursions, punk rock bars, and Bloomingdale's -- though in reality, I spend much of my free time chasing my neurotic rescue pup around Duboce Park.
+That said, you won't find me at music festivals or football games anytime soon; despite being an extrovert, I generally avoid large crowds and have an aversion to tribalism, though I do have a giant soft spot for cheesy nightclubs.

 I have a Facebook I check sometimes, but beyond that social media isn't really a big part of my life.
 I'm the kind of person who goes on a big trip and forgets to take even one photo.